Sign up to our Newsletter

 Torts are civil lawsuits where one party attempts to sue another for various reasons.
 Students should be familiar with the wide range of torts that are seen within courts and how these are handled.

-The State Bar of California states detailed knowledge of California law is not required to pass the exam.
+The State Bar of California mentions that detailed knowledge of California law is not required to pass the exam.
 Answers to all questions should be based on legal theories and principles of general law that are applicable to specific cases.

 Here are the key requirements and details regarding the baby bar: